ApeXP456/NeverDie-RPG-/README.md

-Here's a comprehensive `README.md` for the [NeverDie-RPG-](https://github.com/ApeXP456/NeverDie-RPG-) GitHub repository:

----

 # NeverDie: A Text-Based RPG Adventure Game

 **NeverDie** is a text-based adventure game set in a mystical land filled with dragons, danger, and treasure.
 Players create a character, choose a class, and distribute attribute points to embark on a journey filled with perilous encounters and mythical creatures.
 The game features a combat system, inventory management, and save/load functionality, offering an engaging experience in the realm of NeverDie.([github.com][1])